Skip to Content

 Rents rise to new record:

-- The number of prospective tenants looking to move is 7% lower than March last year.
+• The number of prospective tenants looking to move is 10% lower than the same period last year.

 For more details, including regional trends in price, yield, supply and demand, read the full report: